 Watch for displaced or knocked down pylons.
 Report downed cones to timing on the radio, if you have one.
-Report your station number (often a pole near you such as F3 or G4) and the car number and how many cones.
-If you don’t have a radio, you should already know who you are reporting to and how to signal him or her to indicate how many cones.
+Report your station number, the car number and the offence – ie. how many cones, DNF, rerun, etc. If you don’t have a radio, you should already know who you are reporting to and how to signal him or her to indicate how many cones.
 If people are reporting to you, you need to know who they are and make sure you glance at them.

 To DNF, a driver needed to have fully exited the course, and then finsihed or re-entered at a point farther along.
 If the driver leaves the course, does a loop and comes back in at a point where he left or before, that is not a DNF.
 A common method of DNF is to go on the wrong side of a cone in a slalom, to miss a gate, or to drive straight along a slalom.
 As a worker, you need to carefully watch for this, it is surprisingly easy to miss and can be very unfair to the competition.